Sanders: Support coal country while combating climate change

 Republican National Committee spokesman Kevin Knoth said Sunday that Sanders’ platform would devastate Kentucky in part by eliminating the coal industry.

-He warned that failure to combat climate change will result in more extreme weather and more suffering.
+Sanders warned that failure to combat climate change will result in more extreme weather and more suffering.

-“Future generations deserve a planet that is healthy and is habitable, and we have the moral responsibility to make sure that they have that kind of planet,” he said.
+“Future generations deserve a planet that is healthy and is habitable, and we have the moral responsibility to make sure that they have that kind of planet,” Sanders said.